-- Probabilistic Surveys: Designed to meet the reporting requirements of the 305(b), probabilistic surveys assess all waters of the state by randomly selecting and monitoring different waterbodies within one of the seven major watersheds in Utah (see Table 1-2 for the proposed rotating basin schedule over the next 8 years).
-The information collected from the environmental surveys is used to 1) assess the attainment of various designated uses (e.g., aquatic life and contact recreational uses) and 2) better understand the significant causes of pollution throughout Utah. - Targeted Monitoring: Environmental surveys within this monitoring effort are performed annually to develop the 303(d) impairment status reports.
-Using the water quality concerns that are highlighted during probabilistic surveys as a guide, site-specific monitoring plans during targeted monitoring efforts are used to assess the biological and chemical conditions of a specific stream (see Figure 1-3).
-These more intensive surveys allow DWQ to more fully understand the scope and extent of water quality problems in the state. - Programmatic Monitoring: Surveys within this monitoring effort are performed annually, alongside targeted monitoring efforts.
-This is done to maximize division resources in the targeted watershed.
-During these programmatic monitoring efforts, the data needs of the division are met; these needs include TMDL development, evaluation of nonpoint source (NPS) project effectiveness, development or refinement of numeric water quality criteria, and a variety of compliance monitoring programs.
+- Probabilistic Surveys: Designed to meet the reporting requirements of the 305(b), probabilistic surveys assess all waters of the state by randomly selecting and monitoring different water bodies within one of the seven major watersheds in Utah (see Table X for the proposed rotating basin schedule over the next eight years).
+The information collected from the environmental surveys are used to: (1) assess the attainment of various designated uses (e.g., aquatic life and contact recreational uses) and (2) better understand the significant causes of pollution throughout Utah. - Targeted Monitoring: Environmental surveys within this monitoring effort are performed annually to develop the 303(d) impairment status reports.
+Using the water quality concerns that are highlighted during probabilistic surveys as a guide, site-specific monitoring plans during targeted monitoring efforts are used to assess the biological and chemical conditions of a specific stream (Figure X).
+These more intensive surveys allow DWQ to more fully understand the scope and extent of water quality problems within the state. - Programmatic Monitoring: Surveys within this monitoring effort are performed annually, alongside Targeted monitoring efforts.
+This is done to maximize Division resources in the targeted watershed management unit (WMU).
+During these programmatic monitoring efforts, the data needs of the Division, including TMDL development, evaluation of Non Point Source (NPS) project effectiveness, development or refinement of numeric water quality criteria, and a variety of compliance monitoring programs are met.